 Note: This article was created to support the integration phase for Marketplace Vendors.
 If you're ready to get started as a vendor, we'd love to hear from you.
 Apply to join the Marketplace!

-Please review the following documentation prior to starting the Operations portion of your integration and reference the documentation as you complete each requirement within the checklist below.
-This documentation will provide you with detailed instructions on how to successfully complete the requirements for each task without delaying your launch into the Marketplace.
+Review the following documentation prior to starting the Operations portion of your integration and reference the documentation as you complete each requirement in the requirement checklist.
+This documentation will provide you with detailed instructions on how to successfully complete the specific requirements for each task.

 Table of Contents